ThreeSixtyGiving/standard/documentation/src/reference.md

 For convenience we provide a [360Giving Spreadsheet Template](https://github.com/ThreeSixtyGiving/standard/raw/master/schema/summary-table/360-giving-schema-titles.xlsx) that can be used directly, or adapted to your needs.

-The template is a mulit-sheet spreadsheet, and each sheet is described below.
+The template is a multi-sheet spreadsheet, and each sheet is described below.

 Many data producers will be able to fit all the information about a single grant on one row of a spreadsheet.
 In fact most data producers do exactly that, and provide a single sheet with many individual grants.